 The most important thing is that your polyp has been completely removed and does not show cancer.
 If high-grade dysplasia is found in your polyp, it might mean you need to have a repeat (follow-up) colonoscopy sooner than if high-grade dysplasia wasn’t found, but otherwise you do not need to worry about dysplasia in your polyp.

 Since you had an adenoma, you will need to have another colonoscopy to make sure that you don’t develop any more adenomas.
-When your next colonoscopy should be scheduled depends on a number of things, like how many adenomas were found, if any were villous, and if any had dysplasia.
-The timing of your next colonoscopy should be discussed with your treating doctor as he or she knows the details of your specific case.
+When your next colonoscopy should be scheduled depends on a number of things, like how many adenomas were found, if any were villous, and if any had high-grade dysplasia.
+The timing of your next colonoscopy should be discussed with your treating doctor, as he or she knows the details of your specific case.

-If your adenoma was biopsied but not completely removed, you will need talk to your doctor about what other treatment you’ll need.
-Most of the time, all adenomas need to be completely removed.
+If your adenoma was biopsied but not completely removed, you will need to talk to your doctor about what other treatment you’ll need.
+Most of the time, adenomas are removed during a colonoscopy.
 Sometimes, though, the adenoma may be too large to remove during colonoscopy.
 In such cases you may need surgery to have the adenoma removed.

-Hyperplastic polyps are totally benign (they aren’t pre-cancers or cancers) and are not a cause for concern.
+Hyperplastic polyps are typically benign (they aren’t pre-cancers or cancers) and are not a cause for concern.

 Copyright 2017 Association of Directors of Anatomic and Surgical Pathology, adapted with permission by the American Cancer Society.